 New Mexico Eyes A 'Medicaid Buy-In' Plan To Insure More Residents

 Laura Lucero Y Ruiz De Gutierrez has a heart condition and fibromyalgia and is at high risk of developing diabetes.
 She has health insurance through her husband's job.
-But, between the $800 monthly premium for the couple's coverage and the $2,100 deductible she has to pay down before insurance starts picking up the tab, she doesn't feel she can afford to go to the doctor when she needs to.
+But between the $800 monthly premium for the couple's coverage and the $2,100 deductible she has to pay down before insurance starts picking up the tab, she doesn't feel she can afford to go to the doctor when she needs to.

-She hopes that may soon change.
+She hopes that this may soon change.
 Identical bills proposed in recent weeks in the New Mexico House and Senate would make Gutierrez eligible to buy into a public health plan modeled on the Medicaid program, with funding support from the state of New Mexico.
 She could receive state-funded assistance via the program that would save her hundreds of dollars a month on premiums.

-"Medicare for all" – often described as a national, single-payer health system, built on the Medicare model — has become a rallying cry for some progressive Democrats.
+"Medicare for all" – often described as a national, single-payer health system built on the Medicare model — has become a rallying cry for some progressive Democrats.
 Meanwhile, New Mexico is one of several states looking at offering consumers a different type of government-sponsored plan to provide a health care option that's more affordable than current options.

-These state proposals are often referred to as "Medicaid buy-in" plans, because, typically, they would offer benefits similar to what is available in Medicaid, the state-federal health plan for people who have low incomes.
+These states' proposals are often referred to as "Medicaid buy-in" plans because, typically, they would offer benefits similar to what is available through Medicaid, the state-federal health plan for people who have low incomes.

 The proposals under consideration vary from state to state.
 Variables include eligibility criteria, how they might be funded and whether they would be offered on the Affordable Care Act's insurance exchange.

-And, depending on how they structure their plan, states may have to get approval from the federal government to move ahead.
+And depending on how they structure their plan, states may have to get approval from the federal government to move ahead.

 States that are interested in a buy-in plan typically are considering taking advantage of the Medicaid program's provider networks and reimbursement rates.
 Those payment rates generally are lower than for Medicare and for commercial plans.

-That may help keep costs down, though in some states it also means the network of doctors would likely not be as large as found in Medicare or in some commercial plans.
+That may help keep costs down, though in some states it also means the network of doctors would likely not be as large as that found with Medicare or some commercial plans.

 In New Mexico, the buy-in plan would be similar to the state's Medicaid program.
 It would be offered outside the exchange and would not require federal approval to implement.
 The state would provide financial assistance to help people with lower incomes buy into it.

-A report commissioned by New Mexico projected that up to 16,000 people would enroll in a program like the one originally proposed in the state's bills, and their premiums would be 15 to 28 percent lower than plans sold on the individual market.
+A report commissioned by New Mexico projected that up to 16,000 people would enroll in a program like the one originally proposed in the state's bills and that their premiums would be 15 to 28 percent lower than plans sold on the individual market.

 New Mexico Gov. Michelle Lujan Grisham favors a Medicaid buy-in option.
 She doesn't have a position on the current bill, but she is following it closely, says Nora Sackett, the governor's deputy press secretary.